robinhood/faust/docs/userguide/models.rst

         def _loads(self, s: bytes) -> Any:
             return msgpack.loads(s)

-Our codec now encodes/decodes to raw msgpack format, but we may also need to transfer this payload on a transport not handling binary data well.
-Codecs may be chained together, so to add a text encoding like Base64, which we use in this case, we use the ``|`` operator to form a combined codec:
+We use ``msgpack.dumps`` to serialize, and our codec now encodes to raw msgpack format in binary.
+We may have to write this payload to somewhere unable to handle binary data well, to solve that we combine the codec with Base64 encoding to convert the binary to text.

+Combining codecs is easy using the ``|`` operator:

 .. sourcecode:: python